rebelsky/csc207c/_labs/exceptions.md

 ```

-Enclose those lines in a try/catch clause that returns 0 if an exception is thrown, as in
+Enclose those lines in a try/catch clause that returns `Integer.MIN_VALUE` if an exception is thrown, as in

 ```java
     try {